golkelj/data-science-fundamentals/nn.md

 ### Overview

-The simple NN has 3 total layers, the input layer, the hidden layer, and the output layer.
-The input layer is the first layer (left more) that takes in the input as a matrix.
-In my example it is the flattend and transposed 784 x 1 matrix.
-The next layer to the right is the hidden layer and its
+The simple NN has 3 total layers: the input layer, the hidden layer, and the output layer.
+The input layer is the first layer (left) that takes in the input as a matrix.
+In my example, it is the flattened and transposed 784 x 1 matrix.
+The next layer to the right is the hidden layer, and its
 <img src="images/image1.png" alt="image" title="NN">

-After all the preprocessing and matrix manipulation we now need to initialize the weights and basis. all the weights are applied between the nodes and the basis are applied at all the nodes are the input layer.
+After all the preprocessing and matrix manipulation, we now need to initialize the weights and basis.
+All the weights are applied between the nodes, and the basis is applied at all the nodes are the input layer.

 We start with the weights as randomized and all the basis as 0 zeros.
 These are all set up as matrices.